Movement 1: From Spark to Stakes

 Why RTS?

 Too often, I've seen undergraduate multimedia projects stall at the threshold of production.
-Students arrive with research in hand but then feel adrift when asked to translate it into media.
+Students arrive with research in hand but feel adrift when asked to translate it into media.
 "Why am I learning this software if my ideas are already clear?"
-The question seems practical, but it points to something more: a lingering belief that media production is just a delivery mechanism, and not a generative thinking space.
-That the work of the story is already finished, and the medium is framed as purely incidental, or worse, “just a tool.”
+The question seems practical and I think it really does point to something deeper: a lingering belief that media production is a just a neutral (and probably uninteresting) delivery mechanism.
+The medium, whatever it may be, gets cast as purely incidental, or worse, as "just a tool."

+I’ve seen it.
 Many students begin their projects with a quiet dread: the sense that now comes the part they're "not good at."
-The shift from research to media-making is often framed as a handoff — from thinking to doing, from analysis to decoration.
-"Creativity" gets cast as an intuitive gift some students have, while communication tools are treated as neutral containers.
-The result is disorientation, detachment, and a fair dose of missed opportunity.
+The shift from doing the research to media-making often gets framed (unintentionally) in a course as a handoff, from thinking to doing, from analysis to decoration.
+"Creativity" gets cast as an intuitive gift some students have, while communication tools are treated as neutral containers that translate research findings into some condensed presentation format.
+Disorientation, detachment, missed opportunity.

-Research To Story (RTS) begins from a different belief: that making is a way of knowing.
-That the tools, formats, and rhythms of media production don't just convey ideas, they have the power to reshape them.
-RTS is designed to help students notice their thinking evolve as they build and to experience making as more than some "techie" interruption, but as another place where their questions stretch, clarify, and come alive.
+Research to Story (RTS) begins from one anchoring belief: making is a way of knowing.
+The tools, formats, and rhythms of media production have the power to reshape ideas and redirect and enrich inquiry.
+RTS is designed to help students notice their thinking evolve as they build, to experience making as the place where questions can stretch, clarify, and come alive.

 For the full project introduction and feature overview, see Introduction.

-In the RTS system, Movement 1 serves as a type of incubation chamber for topic development — for a topic that is not going to live in a research paper but rather a podcast or audio essay.
-While it does function somewhat like a brainstorming tool, it is a deliberate pedagogical structure that aims to cultivate a reflective stance on the inquiry process through three foundational postures:
+Movement 1 serves as an incubation chamber for topic development that will ultimately need to be communicated outside the rhetorical guardrails of the research paper: built for a topic that will live in a podcast or audio essay.
+It is a deliberate pedagogical structure that cultivates a reflective stance on inquiry through three foundational postures:

 - 🔬 Research Potential